EdwardTang/whisper-assistant-cursor/README.md

 # Whisper Assistant: Your Voice-Driven Coding Companion

-Whisper Assistant is an extension for Visual Studio Code that transcribes your spoken words into text within the VSCode editor.
+Whisper Assistant is an extension for Visual Studio Code and its forks, e.g. **Cursor** that transcribes your spoken words into text within the programming editor.
 This hands-free approach to coding allows you to focus on your ideas instead of your typing.

 Whisper Assistant can also be integrated with other powerful AI tools, such as Chat GPT-4 or the [Cursor.so application](https://www.cursor.so/), to create a dynamic, AI-driven development environment.